landerdr/landerdr/README.md

 ### Hi there 👋

+Repos on this github are mostly university assingments, feel free to take a look.
+Some personal projects will be published on here, but most are on my second git account. :octocat:

 <!--
 **landerdr/landerdr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.